mindwarriorgame/public-formulas/README.md

-# MindWarrior game: Public Formulas
+# MindWarrior game: public Formulas

 [Formulas](https://mindwarriorgame.org/faq.en.html#formula) that the players have decided to share with everyone to inspire them.